CYBER SYSTEMS AND TECHNOLOGY

 Lexington, MA 02420-9108

 Dr. Cunningham has also served on several national panels and led many national teams.
-In 2001 Dr. Cunningham led the research working group for the NSA’s computer network defense research and technology transition program manager, and received a commendation for his work from the director.
+In 2001, Dr. Cunningham led the research working group for the NSA's computer network defense research and technology transition program manager, and received a commendation for his work from the director.
 In 2002 he participated in a study for DARPA developing a research program to detect and quarantine computer worms.
-In 2004 he was elected to the executive committee of the Institute for Information Protection (I3P), and later that year he was appointed to the executive advisory board for the Advanced Research and Development Activity (ARDA—now IARPA) organization.
+In 2004, he was elected to the executive committee of the Institute for Information Protection (I3P), and later that year he was appointed to the executive advisory board for the Advanced Research and Development Activity (ARDA—now IARPA) organization.
 In 2005 through 2009, Dr. Cunningham managed a large, multi-institution research effort to secure process control systems for the I3P and the Department of Homeland Security.
 In 2011 and 2012, he served as the Lincoln representative to the US DoD’s Priority Steering Council on Cyber Security Research and Development.
+In 2013, he served on the US Army Cyber Materiel Development Strategy Review Panel.
 Dr. Cunningham is a member of Sigma Xi and a senior member of the IEEE.